tebogo-m/zillow-usa-project/README.md

 ***Top 10 Significantly Impacted States***
 ![Image alt](https://github.com/tebogo-m/zillow-usa-project/blob/main/images/dashboard_screenshots/top_10_declining_states_map_2007_to_2012.png)

-- Analysis identified the top 10 U.S. states most affected throughout the decline period of 2007-2012
+- This analysis identified the top 10 U.S. states most affected throughout the decline period of 2007-2012
 - Nevada experienced the most significant drop, with 1-bedroom home values plummeting by 70%, while other major economic hubs like Florida (-55%) and California (-43%) also saw substantial declines.
 - Notably, no states from the central, largely rural, parts of the USA were among the top 10 states with the greatest home value losses during this period.